johnchen383/nolo/README.md

 `AB#{id} refactor` - for refactoring the codebase

 ## Use of branches
-Refer to the Jira board for tickets.
+Refer to the Azure board for tickets.
 Branch off `main` with your associated ticket.
-Name your branch as `NLXXX_some-ticket-name` where XXX is the ticket number.
+Name your branch as `AB#XXX_some-ticket-name` where XXX is the ticket number.
 Ensure all branches are merged back into `main` via pull requests, approved by all other team members.

 ## Package structure